Best Handmade Ceramic Mugs to Buy in India: 2026 Buyer's Guide

 Studio Ceramics - Ahmedabad, Bengaluru, Delhi

 Independent ceramic studios have grown significantly across Indian metros in recent years.
-These small-batch studios - often one or two potters working in a home or rented kiln space - produce wheel-thrown, food-safe, lead-free pieces that are among the most considered ceramics being made in India today.
+These small-batch studios — often one or two potters working in a home or rented kiln space — produce food-safe, lead-free pieces that are among the most considered ceramics being made in India today.
 Artisan ceramics from established studio brands in Ahmedabad, for instance, range from approximately Rs.610 to Rs.680 per piece at the time of writing.
 (Source: clayventures.in.)

 Terracotta - West Bengal and Tamil Nadu